 Safety of airplane bassinets

 Airplane bassinets are either built into the airplane or most commonly, affixed to the bulkhead wall.
-Some are secure the baby with a zip over section, whereas others offer harnesses.
+Some secure the baby with a zip over section, whereas others offer harnesses.
 Only Virgin Atlantic and Qantas currently allow a baby to stay inside a bassinet when it is turbulent due to the harness.

 What Does The Airline Bassinet Table Include?